kripa-experiments/vof-parser/README.md

 # VoF Parser

+Understand the Voice of the Fan at at <https://vof.metonymize.co> or <https://metonymize.co>.

 # Developing

 Make sure you have [pipenv](https://docs.pipenv.org/install/) installed.
 Clone the repository locally, and then run the following commands.